← Back to Blog

 Check My Options →

 Before a single Rand above your R2 million SDA limit leaves your account, you must obtain an Approval for International Transfer (AIT) from SARS.
-This process is rigorous.
+The process is rigorous.
 SARS will audit your tax compliance status and require comprehensive proof of your Source of Funds.
-For more on typical AIT processing timelines, plan well ahead of your property deadline.

 A word from Peter: "When HNWIs are transferring funds for a London property, the biggest risk isn't the exchange rate, it's timing.
 Property transactions move fast.
 If your AIT application is delayed because of incorrect Source of Funds documentation, you risk losing the property or facing penalty clauses.
 At WBForex, we manage this clearance process upfront so your capital is ready when contracts are exchanged."

-When transferring above R12 million (combining your SDA and FIA), you cross into a separate tier of regulation.
-This requires SARB Financial Surveillance (FinSurv) special approval supported by a SARS Letter of Compliance, not a standard AIT.
+When transferring above R12 million combined (your SDA and FIA stacked), you cross into a separate tier of regulation.
+This requires SARB Financial Surveillance (FinSurv) special approval supported by a SARS Letter of Compliance - not a standard AIT.
+Different track, longer timeline, more documentation.
+For a couple, the practical ceiling on the standard route is R24 million per calendar year before FinSurv enters the picture.

 • Engage a forex specialist months before contracts are exchanged

-• Pre-clear your AIT (or FinSurv approval, if above R12m) so funds are ready when called for
+• Pre-clear your AIT (or FinSurv approval, where applicable) so funds are ready when called for

 • Coordinate the conversion timing with your UK conveyancer's completion deadline